voidcrew/Voidcrew/docs/combined-agent-questions.md

 **Your Answer:**

 ```
 Okay check it - we allow you to purchase custom roles for your ships.
 They can be applied to any ship, and they have some way to create them through tgui.
 For any ship you have an upgrade menu.
 You can upgrade the number of slots for each role. you can also change the roles. there will be pre-determined role types like security and engineering and medical. so you could do 3 security and 0 anything else. each role would spawn with corresponding gear.
 NOW IMAGINE: You can create a custom role. you can choose equipment for every slot on your character.
 That equipment is provided from the equipment marketplace - like a full toolbelt for the belt slot or a space helmet for your helmet slot or cat ears for your ear slot.
 AND CHECK THIS - You will have had to BUY all of that gear from a OOC market that uses your credits.
 So you want 1 slot for your custom ninja main character and 3 cowboy side slots?
 Gotta buy the ninja gear for yourself, and the cowboy gear in duplicate for each slot.
-This would have to be a HEAVY feature with a full ui for this. we're going to steal beestation's monkecoin. its a persistent coin you earn from round ends. we'll expand off that to build this custom slot feature. i downloaded their repo, so we need to expand on this in another document.
+This would have to be a HEAVY feature with a full ui for this. we're going to steal monkestations's monkecoin. its a persistent coin you earn from round ends. we'll expand off that to build this custom slot feature. i downloaded their repo, so we need to expand on this in another document.

 ```